ShannaBadhesha/Final_project/README.md

 ## Milestone 1
 I have downloaded the data and matched the file names to the corresponding TCGA IDs.
 I have isolated the necessary unstranded column from each file and merged them together for the analysis.
 I have created another spreadsheet identifying the TCGA IDs for each of the two treatment groups.

-## Known Issues
-The original dataset included over 500 samples.
-I narrowed it down to 300 and then further narrowed it down to 40 samples for the analysis.
-Since there were no filters avaliable, I chose 20 samples for each group at random to speed up the process of the analysis.

 ## Milestone 2
 I will do an initial run of the entire vignette listed above for analysis.
 This will include having data loaded in (completed during milestone 1) and run through the entire vignette.
 I will be seeking feedback during this step.
 I will begin the process of uploading documentation and defining my results.